Managing content views

 2. promote_or_remove_content_views_to_environment.

-The promote_or_remove_content_views permission restricts which Content Views a user can promote.
+The promote_or_remove_content_views permission restricts which content views a user can promote.

-The promote_or_remove_content_views_to_environment permission restricts the environments to which a user can promote Content Views.
+The promote_or_remove_content_views_to_environment permission restricts the environments to which a user can promote content views.

-With these permissions you can assign users permissions to promote certain Content Views to certain environments, but not to other environments.
+With these permissions you can assign users permissions to promote certain content views to certain environments, but not to other environments.
 For example, you can limit a user so that they are permitted to promote to test environments, but not to production environments.

-You must assign both permissions to a user to allow them to promote Content Views.
+You must assign both permissions to a user to allow them to promote content views.

 Procedure

-1. In the orcharhino management UI, navigate to Content > Content Views and select the Content View that you want to promote.
+1. In the orcharhino management UI, navigate to Content > Lifecycle > Content Views.

-2. Select the version that you want to promote, click the vertical ellipsis icon, and click Promote.
+3. Select the version that you want to promote, click the vertical ellipsis icon, and click Promote.

-Now the repository for the Content View appears in all environments.
+Now the repository for the content view appears in all environments.

 CLI procedure

-• Promote the Content View using Hammer for each lifecycle environment:
+• Promote the content view using Hammer for each lifecycle environment:

 # hammer content-view version promote \